-- Consider and research alternate methods of financing (e.g. scholarships, fellowships, employee tuition reimbursement, veteran's benefits, savings, family, etc.). - Carefully compare repayment incentives, interest rates and discounts. - Repay debts as soon as possible to avoid accruing interest.
-The longer the student owes, the more the student will have to pay (time value of money). - Remain in contact with the loan lender/servicer. - Borrow as little as possible, and only borrow based on financial need.
+- Consider and research alternate methods of financing (e.g. scholarships, fellowships, employee tuition reimbursement, veteran's benefits, savings, family, etc.). - Carefully compare repayment incentives, interest rates and discounts. - Repay debts as soon as possible; the longer you owe, the more you will pay (time value of money). - To help secure your financial future, stay in touch with your lender/servicer. - Borrow as little as possible, and only borrow what you need.